TimidRobot/cmc/README.rst

     the SSH Bastion (see workflow_).

-- Sessions to or through ControlMaster hosts do not need to create a new connection (most people will enjoy faster SSH)
+- Sessions to or through ControlMaster hosts do not need to create a new connection (SSH will be faster for most tasks)

 Script Help
 -----------